surfswift213us/Light-Speed-Mod/README.md

 LightSpeed also comes with prebuilt libraries and utilities to supercharge your workflow.
 Don’t forget to check them out!
 LS_Boost_Mod (TBA)

-This utility will bootstrap Godot with the Boost library, providing an additional layer of functionality and power to your Godot projects.
+This utility will bootstrap Godot with the Boost library, providing an additional layer of functionality and power to your Godot engine.

 ![Light Speed Mod GUI](assets/AppGUI.png "Light Speed Mod GUI")